julianobailao/vite-fastify-solidjs-ssr/README.md

 `vite.config.ts` - Vite configuration

+`vitest.config.ts` - Vitest client tests configuration

+`vitest.server.config.ts` - Vitest server tests configuration

 ## CI

 We use GitHub actions to build the app.
 The badge is at the top of the repo.
 Currently it just confirms that everything builds properly.

-## TODO

-[ ] Write tests with solidjs

 ## Thanks

-This project is strong based on [https://github.com/jonluca/vite-typescript-ssr-react]() I just removed react and put solidjs.
+This project is strong based on [https://github.com/jonluca/vite-typescript-ssr-react]()